All Episodes

 And I think part of it is what I call sort of the curse of incumbency.

-Uh reminds me of a story Ronald Reagan used to tell, used to put this fable into some of his speeches.
+He used to put this fable into some of his speeches.

-He would say, when conservatives look at Washington, D.C., they see a cesspool riddled with just disgusting awful special interest programs.
+He would say, when conservatives look at Washington, D.C., they see a cesspool riddled with just disgusting, awful special interest programs.

 So they try to get elected to try to change it, and sometimes they succeed and they get up to D.C.
-But soon they're seduced by big government.

-The cesspool no longer seems like a cesspool, it seems a lot more like a hot tub.
+It seems a lot more like a hot tub.

-Well that has been argued by congressional leaders as well as the White House.
+Well, that has been argued by congressional leaders as well as the White House.

 The problem is it doesn't hold up under scrutiny.

-I analyze the numbers in my book and point out that less than one third of the overall increase we've seen in government since 2001, since George W. Bush took office with a with a Republican congressional majority.
+I analyze the numbers in my book and point out that less than one-third of the overall increase we've seen in government since 2001, since George W. Bush took office with a Republican congressional majority, only less than one-third, as I said, had anything to do with the war on terrorism.

-And by that I mean broadly defined.
+And by that, I mean broadly defined.

-That means the war on terror in Al Qaeda, that means the war in Iraq and the war in Afghanistan.
+That means the war in Iraq and the war in Afghanistan.

 But the point was to get elected for the purpose of restraining government.

-This is all sort of a natural byproduct of that the idea of earmarking more and more government programs and passing out more and more pork projects to people is sort of a symptom of this overall thinking and it's starting to to bite them in the behind I think and unfortunately it's starting to turn off I think a lot of very important members of the Republican coalition, those who like the Reaganess smaller government and that could have consequences for two thousand six and two thousand eight.
+The idea of earmarking more and more government programs and passing out more and more pork projects to people is sort of a symptom of this overall thinking, and it's starting to bite them in the behind, I think.

-Have they have they changed their philosophy?
+Have they changed their philosophy?

 What's the story here?

-Well I think they have been sort of co-opted by big government I think they really want to be liked by the mainstream media.
+I think they really want to be liked by the mainstream media.

-They want to be liked by the folks here in Washington DC.
+They want to be liked by the folks here in Washington, D.C.

-I mean if you think about it living in DC, I don't know if you've had a chance to do this Paul I don't recommend it incidentally, but I've lived up here for about ten years now and you start to notice there's sort of this echo chamber of special interests and you sort of just get bombarded with this message and if you're not careful you'll start believing the propaganda.
+I don't recommend it incidentally, but I've lived up here for about 10 years now, and you start to notice there's sort of this echo chamber of special interests, and you sort of just get bombarded with this message.

-You'll start believing that well maybe government programs do work efficiently and well and maybe we should have more of them.
+You'll start believing that, well, maybe government programs do work efficiently and well, and maybe we should have more of them.

-And too many Republicans I think have fallen prey to that.
+And too many Republicans, I think, have fallen prey to that.

 They love going back to their districts and being among their constituents.

-Those are the guys who haven't bought into this thinking they're the ones that have been at this point I think the most effective foot soldiers for the Reagan view of smaller government.
+They're the ones that have been, at this point, I think, the most effective foot soldiers for the Reagan view of smaller government.

-But but conservatives uh should be worried about uh whether Republicans lose the congressional majority wouldn't the loss of the congressional majority be a bad thing?
+But conservatives should be worried about whether Republicans lose the congressional majority.

-Actually I'm not necessarily concerned uh not sure that sure that's true or not.
+Not sure that's true or not.

-But I think you're starting to see that the cracks in the coalition and for good reason because conservatives are concerned about the size of government but I think if you actually had a loss of Republican seats you might actually finally have them fighting harder for limited government, finally realizing what got them to power in the first place.
+But I think if you actually had a loss of Republican seats, you might actually finally have them fighting harder for limited government, finally realizing what got them to power in the first place.

-That's what you saw in nineteen ninety two in George H. W. Bush lost after breaking his new new taxes pledge.
+That's what you saw in 1992 when George H.W.
+Bush lost after breaking his new taxes pledge.

 Maybe it's time for another Republican revolution.